PBIS for Educators

 Many educators are finding that the most effective way to address disruptive behavior is to address issues before they happen.
 Many educators have found that the solution is a proactive, consistent approach to school-wide discipline provided by the Ohio PBIS model.
 Using the PBIS framework, schools have seen reductions in disciplinary actions and increases in academic achievement.
 When PBIS is implemented, educators have more time to teach and students have more time to learn.

-Public schools in Ohio are now required to have adopted policies and procedures regarding PBIS.
+Public schools in Ohio are now required to adopted policies and procedures regarding PBIS.
 If you have questions about your school’s PBIS policy, please contact your administrator(s).

 Educator Tools and Videos: Wisconsin PBIS Network Educator Resources